-No. of hauli ers in the ma ındi No. selected

-Upto 100 60 per cent with a minimum of 35
+No. of hauli ers in the ma ındi No. selected pto 100 • • 60 per cent with a minimum of 25

-100 and above 50 per cent with a minimum of 60.

 A list of hauliers of each of the above categories residing within two miles of the mandi was prepared.
 Thereafter, the number to be selected was determined on the basis of the above proportion and a selection made with the help of random number sheets.